 Kevin also has added business, estate planning and administration and real estate practices to the mix, while members of the Firm continue to be local leaders in Family Law, following in the footsteps of Gib Drendel.
 Carolyn Jansons, Mark Brent and Roman Seckel can be seen on almost any given day walking the halls of the family courts, as Gib Drendel did for so many years.
-Larry Lobb, who will be the next Kane County Bar Association president, adds bankruptcy, real estate and litigation experience and Ed Boula recently joined the Firm to round out the cast of characters.

 If you are interested, this link will take you to the Leading Lawyers Magazine article